phpstan/phpstan/README.md

 ## First run

-To let PHPStan analyse your codebase, you have use the `analyse` command and point it to the right directories.
+To let PHPStan analyse your codebase, you have to use the `analyse` command and point it to the right directories.

 So, for example if you have your classes in directories `src` and `tests`, you can run PHPStan like this: